 1999 Edwin F. Ullman Award

-Norman G. Anderson received the second annual Edwin F. Ullman Award at AACC’s Oak Ridge Conference on April 23, 1999, in San Jose, California.
+Norman G. Anderson received the second annual Edwin F. Ullman Award at the Association for Diagnostics & Laboratory Medicine’s (formerly AACC) Oak Ridge Conference on April 23, 1999, in San Jose, California.
 The award, sponsored by Dade Behring, Inc., was established to recognize outstanding contributions that advance the technology of clinical laboratory science.
 In conjunction with receiving the award, Dr. Anderson made a presentation entitled “Emerging Infectious Diseases: New Challenges for Clinical Chemistry”.

 Dr. Anderson is currently chairman and chief scientist of Large Scale Biology Corporation in Rockville, Maryland.
 He is well known for the development of centrifugal clinical analyzers and centrifuges for vaccine purification.
 He worked at the Oak Ridge National Laboratory for 21 years, where he invented the zonal ultracentrifuge for subcellular fractionation and organized a joint National Institutes of Health and Atomic Energy Commission program to develop methods for the isolation of oncogenic viruses.
 This work led to the development of the large K series vaccine centrifuges still in use for large-scale virus production and vaccine purification.
 In 1968, he invented the first computer-controlled clinical analyzer.
 His methods for centrifugal analyzers appeared regularly in Clinical Chemistry for over a decade.